 - Swipe left on the shutter button without lifting your finger to capture 10 images per second.

-How to use burst mode in iOS 14
+How to use iPhone burst mode in iOS 14 or later

 With the introduction of iOS 14, burst mode can be used with your volume up button, which means that you can hold down the volume up button to take burst photos.
 Before iOS 14, the volume buttons were used for Quick Take videos.